SincerelyBrittany/code-along/building-a-metaprogrammed-abstract-orm/notes/notes.md

           # it will say you gave one when it required 3
           #to avoid this you must use splatter which consist of
             three_args(*[1,2,3])

+        #Makes your page less vulunerable
+          /posts/1
+          Post.find(params[:id])
+          SELECT * FROM posts WHERE ; DROP TABLE users;

+          INJECTION example
+          p.title = "whatever); DROP TABLE posts;"

+          1.26.00 minutes in youtube video

+the data can come from a user you never want to inject it directly in the sql, you want the driver to santize and that there are no semicolons.
+        WHenever someone has the ability to